Surajmeher1/weather-app/README.md

-# Weather2 Dashboard
+# Weather-app Dashboard

 ## 📌 Overview
-Weather2 is a web-based dashboard that monitors IoT weather station sensor data (via **Blynk Cloud**) and displays real-time information such as temperature, humidity, and pressure.
+Weather-app is a web-based dashboard that monitors IoT weather station sensor data (via **Blynk Cloud**) and displays real-time information such as temperature, humidity, and pressure.
 It also provides **device online/offline detection** and **browser connection status** for reliable monitoring.

 ---